 JPMorgan Chase, the card’s issuer, has been around since the 1800s.
 The bank is considered a leader in investments, financial services, commercial banking, financial transaction processing, and asset management.

-The Essentials of the Southwest Rapid Rewards® Plus Card
+The Essentials of the Southwest Rapid Rewards® Plus Credit Card

 - Annual Fee: $69

-- Primary feature: 2x points on Southwest purchases and one point for all other purchases
+- Primary feature: 2x points on Southwest® purchases and Rapid Rewards® hotel and car rental partner purchases, and one point per dollar spent on all other purchases.

-- Introductory bonus offer: Earn 40,000 bonus points after spending $1,000 in the first three months
+- Introductory bonus offer: Earn 40,000 points after you spend $1,000 on purchases in the first 3 months your account is open.

 What’s Interesting about the Southwest Rapid Rewards® Plus Credit Card